Planet Earth Shows Us Our Collective Need to Heal

 The U.S. is also the #1 generator of waste in the world.
 And it holds the record for the largest landfill on the planet: Apex Landfill in Las Vegas at 2,200 acres.
 A giant swath of garbage land.

 What every single person can do is to dramatically decrease purchasing items.
-And if you do buy something, shop locally, bring a reusable bag, or buy in bulk with minimal packaging.
+And if you do buy something, shop locally, bring a reusable bag, buy in bulk with minimal packaging.
 Bring reusable containers and bags for everything you purchase including food.
 Better yet, plant a garden and grow your own herbs, vegetables, fruit.
 Minimize meat consumption.
-Make your own yogurt, bread, pickles, condiments, jams, etc. Again, you’ll be saving a lot of money and you can have fun leaning new hobbies.
+Make your own yogurt, bread, pickles, condiments, jams, etc. Again, you’ll be saving a lot of money and you can have fun learning new hobbies.

 The U.S. pretty much tops every list as being the most consumerist, most wasteful, and most environmentally damaging country in the world.
 Not a big surprise when our governments, businesses and every aspect of our society is engineered to promote the singular goal of having the highest GDP in the world.
 And for awhile, the U.S. has served as an economic model for the world…and is a major economic leader and decision maker in global politics.
 But this greed is destroying the only home we have.
 And soon enough, that GDP will fall when there are no more resources to go around.

 What it really comes down to is the decisions and actions we make now in our everyday lives.
 And those decisions and actions accumulate over time.
 Our decisions and actions are shaped by the way we think and perceive, and what we believe to be true.
 The only way to change those decisions and actions is to change what we believe.
-And what we believe and what we have believed over hundreds of years (believing and breathing capitalism as a lifestyle) has led us to this epic challenge of climate destruction and mass extinction.
+And what we believe and what we have believed over hundreds of years (believing and breathing capitalism as a lifestyle) has led us to this epic fail of climate destruction and mass extinction.
 So what we must do is to change our beliefs, and instead choose to believe in a sustainable and cooperative way of living.
-We can reduce the usage of energy and resources, we can stop consumption and purchasing to only what is absolutely necessary, we can redefine what is considered ‘absolutely necessary’, we can minimize waste, and we can learn to let go of things we don’t really need.
+We can reduce the usage of energy and resources, we can stop consumption and purchasing to only what is absolutely necessary, we can redefine what is considered ‘absolutely necessary’, we can minimize waste, and we can learn to stop buying so much, and let go of things we don’t really need.
 These seemingly insignificant decisions we make on autopilot everyday are what really matters.
 They compound.
 And when we can change our beliefs and perceptions, we can change our day-to-day decisions.
 That is where real change happens.